bitnami/charts/bitnami/redmine/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### 16.0.0

+The [Bitnami Redmine](https://github.com/bitnami/bitnami-docker-redmine) image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-redmine/tree/master/4/debian-10/rootfs) folder of the container image repository.

+Full compatibility is not guaranteed due to the amount of involved changes, but in most scenarios, upgrades are expected to work as no breaking changes are expected.

 ### 15.0.0